-In accordance with the requirements of the Drug Free Schools and Campuses Act of 1989 and the Campus Security Act of 1990, institutions must publish a biennial report containing information on campus alcohol and drug policies, programs and standards related to its institution.
-Mississippi State University is committed to providing a campus environment free from the unlawful manufacture, distribution, dispensation, possession, or use of drugs and/or alcohol in order to allow all to attend and work at the highest levels of academia.
+Pursuant to the Drug Free Schools and Campuses Act of 1989 and the Campus Security Act of 1990, Mississippi State University publishes a biennial report containing information on campus alcohol and drug policies, programs, and standards related to its institution.
+The university is committed to providing a campus environment free from the unlawful manufacture, distribution, dispensation, possession, or use of drugs and/or alcohol.

 High risk behaviors related to drug and alcohol abuse can lead to decreased productivity, serious health problems, strained social interactions, and impaired learning.
-An academic community is harmed in many ways by the abuse of alcohol and the use of other drugs.
-In an effort to combat the effects of drug and alcohol abuse, Mississippi State University offers alcohol and drug abuse programs from a variety of departments including the Dean of Students' Office, Student Health Center, Student Counseling Center, Housing and Residence Life, Human Resources, Health Promotion and Wellness, and the Collegiate Recovery Center.
-The material provided herein includes the federally mandated description of MSU's substance abuse prevention and education efforts for the 2015-16 and 2016-17 academic years (including Summer 2016).
+To combat the effects of drug and alcohol abuse, Mississippi State University offers alcohol and drug abuse programs from a variety of departments including the Dean of Students' Office, Student Health Center, Student Counseling Center, Housing and Residence Life, Human Resources, Office for Student Well-Being, and Bulldogs in Recovery.

+The materials in this document describe MSU's substance abuse prevention and education efforts for the 2022-23 and 2023-24 academic years in compliance with federal requirements.